What’s your favourite pre-ride breakfast?

 What are some easy tips and advice for eating on the bike?

-If you struggle to remember to eat and drink, get into the habit of having a regular mental reminder - e.g. every 5km, or put reminders into your route (think you can do this on the Garmin or Wahoo).
+If you struggle to remember to eat and drink, get into the habit of having a regular mental reminder - e.g. every 5km.

-Make it as easy as possible to do so on the move - open packets before you start and put in the outer / most reachable pocket.
+Open packets before you start and put food in the most reachable pocket.

 Don't wait.
 As soon as you feel hungry, make the effort to eat.
 Don't worry if no one else is eating or if you have to ask to pull over - it's the most important thing to prioritise.